 County status: Not uncommon on the eastern edge of the county, bordering England.
-Rarely seen in the western half of the county, presumably because of the absence of the foodplant.

-The brimstone may be becoming more common in the county.
-2014 was a very good year for the species.
+Less commonly seen in the western half of the county, presumably because of the absence of the foodplant.
+The Brimstone may be becoming more frequent in the county.